 Comment: But what is Biology?
 (Bios-life, logos- the study of).
-So biology is the knowledge of life.
+So biology is the study of the knowledge about life.

 Introduction into physics

 Physics - two main branches:

 Classical physics:

 - is mainly concerned with the laws of motion and gravitation, kinetic theory, thermodynamics and classical electromagnetism, - important contributors: I. Newton and J. C. Maxwell, - energy and matter are considered as separate entities, - understands time as independent and stable entity,